US stocks edge higher; Netflix plunges on subscriber losses

 NEW YORK (AP) — Stocks edged mostly higher in afternoon trading on Wall Street Wednesday, but were held back by streaming entertainment giant Netflix, which lost lost more than a third of its value after reporting its first subscriber loss in more than a decade and predicting more grim times ahead.

 Health care stocks made some of the biggest gains.
-CVS jumped 3.1% and medical device maker Boston Scientific rose 3%.
+CVS rose 2.8% and medical device maker Boston Scientific added 2.9%.

-Banks and a mix of household product makers also made solid gains.
-Bank of America rose 0.8%.
-Charmin and Dawn maker Procter & Gamble rose 2.5% after beating analysts’ quarterly earnings forecasts.
+Banks and a mix of household product makers also helped lift the market.
+Bank of America rose 0.5%.
+Charmin and Dawn maker Procter & Gamble rose 2.9% after beating analysts’ quarterly earnings forecasts.

 Investors continue focusing on the latest round of corporate earnings as they try to determine how companies are dealing with rising inflation and cost pressures.
 Railroad operator CSX, electric vehicle maker Tesla and United Airlines will report their results later Wednesday.
 American Airlines and Union Pacific will report results on Thursday.